holoviz-topics/holoSeq/HoloSeqOverview.md

 # HoloSeq

-This document describes a data format, containing pre-gridded sequence annotation, that allows large scale data to be viewed as 1D charts or 2D heatmaps using a generic visualisation infrastructure built using the [Holoviews ecosystem](https://holoviews.org/).
+This document describes a precomputed mapping data format for sequence annotation.
+It allows large scale data to be viewed as 1D charts or 2D heatmaps using a generic visualisation infrastructure built using the [Holoviews ecosystem](https://holoviews.org/).

-The presentation layer is designed for large scale data associated with a genomic reference or other sequence.
-It can pan and zoom smoothly from whole genomes down to individual points with tens of millions of rows of data, in a web browser running on a suitable laptop or in Galaxy.
-The data format provides all the information needed for accurate plotting, on the inbuilt reference sequence coordinates, in a very sparse form.
+The presentation layer supports genome scale feature data associated with a genomic reference or other sequence.
+The user can pan and zoom smoothly from whole genomes down to individual points, with tens of millions of rows of data, in a web browser running on a suitable laptop or in Galaxy.
+The data format provides all the information needed for recreating a plot using the inbuilt reference sequence coordinates as axes.

-The design isolates the complexities of displaying many different kinds of annotation at genomic scale, from the messy challenges of converting the zoo of external data in important standard formats.
-The intention is to allow any number of input files to be supplied to the generic IPython notebook, where they are automatically organised and displayed.
+The design isolates the complexities of displaying many different kinds of annotation at genomic scale, from the messy challenges of converting complex existing data in standard formats.
+The intention is to allow any number of precomputed track coordinage files to be supplied to the generic display application, where they are automatically organised and displayed, using hints on layout supplied on the command line.

+The main use case envisioned is a central repository of pre-computed plots to make annotation of the VGP genomic data easily accessible.
+Precomputed plot tracks can be reused indefinitely, mixed and matched by the user to suit their needs.

+Each species has different coordinate systems so cannot share a reference sequence axis, but can each be displayed in tracks with separate reference sequences side by side or stacked.

 ### Potential sources of annotation for display